eic/epic-prod/docs/RECO/25.06.1/index.md

             10x100 , Sub-directory or File Count:61
     SIDIS , Sub-directory or File Count:1
         pythia6-eic , Sub-directory or File Count:1
+            1.0.0 , Sub-directory or File Count:2
-            1.0.0 , Sub-directory or File Count:1
+                10x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:2846
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:69228
+                    q2_0to1 , Sub-directory or File Count:75409
     SINGLE , Sub-directory or File Count:11
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3